LogtalkDotOrg/logtalk3/INSTALL.md

 the [scripts/windows](scripts/windows) directory and regenerate the installer.

-* Installing for one or more users by a user with administrative rights:
+**Installing for one or more users by a user with administrative rights**

 For **POSIX** systems, first, open a terminal, change the current directory to the Logtalk directory, and then type: